mpdavis/vinz/README.md

     .run_vagrant.sh

-Now we can start the VM and open the dev console.
-On Windows simply double-click **run_vagrant.bat**.
-On Mac/Linux:

-    ./run_vagrant.sh

 ### Developing on Vinz

 At this point, the VM should be up and running.
 It already has a private network connection to your machine.
 You can see our application in a browser by going to `http://10.13.37.2`